gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvection1D.md

 When IdxRangeAdvection and IdxRangeFunction are different, we need one interpolator for each index range.

-We can also use it when we want two different interpolators but defined on the same index range (e.g. different boundary conditions for the evaluators).
+We can also use it when we want two different interpolators but defined on the same domain (e.g. different boundary conditions for the evaluators).